Do I Need a Box Spring for My Mattress?

 These are not the only alternatives you can pick, but these are 5 of the most popular ones.
 Bunkie boards and slats are the leading substitutes you can buy to cut down on your bed upgrading costs.

 Nonetheless, if you are about to design your platform bed with slats, make sure you find the correct DIY guidelines.
 Some people go right ahead and put their new mattresses on the floor!
 It provides enough support but invites a lot of dirt and dust.
-Not providing the right kind of support for your mattress can cause it to sag or form lumps, and void the warranty.

 Which Mattresses Need a Foundation or Box Spring?